 If the custom field returns a string with comma-separated values (see example definition of calculated text field) which should be imported as multiple values then add also (note that multiple values can be provided with another delimiter, please, use the appropriate character in this setting):

-If you would like to import a numeric custom field as a measure then add
+If you would like to import a numeric custom field as a measure add the setting

 Here is an example of a custom string type dimension definition: